karnokg/pseudo/README.md

 ### Run your code written in Pseudo

 The executable dumps to LLVM IR to err stream, which can be directed into a file.
-Once you've got the file, you can compile it with the llc compiler.
+Once you've got the file, you can compile it with the clang.

 * To executable:
     * `./pseudo <filename> 2> program.ll`